Fractional Chern insulator with higher Chern number in optical lattice

-In this work, we introduce a general interlayer coupling strategy to construct flat bands with higher Chern numbers in multilayer systems.
-By stacking two identical checkerboard lattices and designing specific interlayer hopping terms between sublattices, we lift the band degeneracy and reconstruct the band topology, producing a nearly flat band with $C=2$.
-Through exact diagonalization (ED) calculation, we find two FCI states at fillings $\nu=1/3$ and $1/5$, characterized by many-body Chern numbers $C=2/3$ and $2/5$, respectively.
-The static structure factor confirms these states are incompressible and rules out competing charge density wave (CDW) order.
-We also propose an experimental realization using alkaline-earth-like atoms in an optical lattice~\cite{PhysRevLett.126.103201, WOS:000937133200011}, where the bilayer structure is encoded in two internal states independently controlled by laser fields.
+In this Letter, we introduce a general interlayer coupling strategy to construct flat bands with higher Chern numbers in multilayer systems.
+By stacking two identical checkerboard lattices and engineering appropriate interlayer hopping, we obtain a nearly flat band with Chern number $C=2$.
+Using exact diagonalization, we identify FCI states at fillings $\nu=1/3$ and $\nu=1/5$, characterized by many-body Chern numbers $2/3$ and $2/5$, respectively.
+The static structure factor confirms the incompressible nature of these states and rules out competing charge density wave (CDW) phase.
+We further propose an experimentally feasible realization using alkaline-earth-like atoms in optical lattices~\cite{PhysRevLett.126.103201, WOS:000937133200011}, where the effective bilayer structure is encoded in two internal atomic states.
 This strategy is broadly applicable and provides a practical route to create higher Chern number flat bands and explore exotic correlated topological phases in engineered quantum systems.